phel-lang/phel-lang/doc/content/documentation/data-structures.md

 (put {:a "foo"} :a "bar") # Evaluates to {:a "bar"}
 ```

-A value it a map can be removed with the `unset` function
+A value in a map can be removed with the `unset` function

 ```phel
 (unset {:a "foo"} :a) # Evaluates to {}